darylldan/lolcode_interpreter/README.md

 ## Todo
 - [ ] Clean up debug print statements
-- [ ] Check every usage of `self.is_literal` in parser, there must be a string delimiter case catcher everytime the said function is called.
+- [x] Check every usage of `self.is_literal` in parser, there must be a string delimiter case catcher everytime the said function is called.
-- [ ]Gawing darkmode yung terminal HAHAHAHA
+- [ ] Gawing darkmode yung terminal HAHAHAHA - wag n e2
 - [ ] Have a flag that will tell the semantic analyzer na wag na mag proceed pag nag error na yung sa parser.
-- [ ]Make it such that symbol table in the UI is being updated everytime it is modified.
+- [ ]Make it such that symbol table in the UI is being updated everytime it is modified. - wag n e2

 ## Bugs on Testcases